Pedestrian deaths in Maryland jumped 25 percent in 2018 to a 28-year high. We had 48 pedestrian deaths in 2017 and that jumped to 60 in 2018.

-The report also suggests that increases in pedestrian deaths are related to population within several states.
+The report also suggests that increases in pedestrian deaths are related to the population within several states.
 More pedestrians on the road may mean more pedestrian deaths.
 The GHSA report determined that almost half of all pedestrian-related deaths were concentrated in the states of California, Florida, Georgia, and Texas.
-These states are some of the fastest growing in America, meaning that there is a correlation between increases in both population and pedestrian deaths.
+These states are some of the fastest-growing in America, meaning that there is a correlation between increases in both population and pedestrian deaths.

 I’m not buying this one.
 We do not have a ton of population growth.
-Just because that some states are getting bigger, that does not mean we are growing as a population and it certainly does not explain the jump we had in Maryland.
+Just because some states are getting bigger, that does not mean we are growing as a population and it certainly does not explain the jump we had in Maryland.

 It is also likely that night driving has contributed to these pedestrian death increases.
 Many of the pedestrian deaths occur at night rather than during the day.
 Visibility is much more limited at night than the day, increasing one’s risk of hitting a pedestrian on the road.
-Between the years 2008 and 2017, the occurrence of nighttime pedestrians fatalities increased by 45 percent, while daytime pedestrian fatalities increased by 11 percent.
+Between the years 2008 and 2017, the occurrence of nighttime pedestrian fatalities increased by 45 percent, while daytime pedestrian fatalities increased by 11 percent.

-Increased popularity of light trucks
+The increased popularity of light trucks

 The GHSA report notes that the increased popularity of light trucks in recent years is another factor in the increase.
 They consist of pickup trucks, vans, and SUVs.
-SUV-related pedestrian fatalities have increased 50 percent between 2013 and 2017.
+SUV-related pedestrian fatalities have increased by 50 percent between 2013 and 2017.
 This is at a higher rate than passenger cars, which only had a 30 percent increase during that same time period.